Paul Koudounaris

-Paul Koudounaris is an American author and photographer from Los Angeles.
+Paul Koudounaris is an American author and photographer originally from Los Angeles and currently living in Las Vegas.
 He has a PhD in Art History, and his publications in the field of charnel house and ossuary research have made him a well-known figure in the field of macabre art and art history.
 He is also a feline historian whose book entitled, A Cat's Tale, told feline history in the voice of his rescue cat, Baba the Cat.
-He is a member of The Order of the Good Death.
+In addition he is one of the world's leading experts on pet cemeteries and animal burials, and his book on this topic was announced in 2024 for a fall release under the title Faithful Unto Death, He is a member of The Order of the Good Death.

 Research and publications on human remains in religious art

 In 2006, he started extensively studying the use of human remains in religious ritual and as a decorative element in sacred spaces.
 He began writing about and photographing them for European newspapers, and became an important contributor to magazines which specialize in the paranormal, such as the Fortean Times, covering unusual and spiritual phenomenon surrounding sacred remains throughout the world.
 In the process, he also compiled material for the first ever history of bone-decorated religious structures, visiting over 70 sites on four continents, some of which had never before been photographed or open to the public.